zupo/awesome-pytest-speedup/README.md

 ## Network access

 Unit tests rarely need to access the Internet.
-Any network traffic is usually mocked, to be able to test various responses, and to ensure tests don't wait for responses and are fast.
+Any network traffic is usually [mocked](https://realpython.com/testing-third-party-apis-with-mocks/), to be able to test various [responses](https://pypi.org/project/responses/), and to ensure tests are fasts by not having to wait for responses.

-However, often we don't even realize our tests are using the network.
+However, often we don't even realize that the code being tests is using the network.
 Maybe someone added support for loading profile pics from Gravatar and now a bunch of tests are pinging Gravatar API under the hood.

-`pytest-socket` is a great plugin to prevent inadvertent Internet access.
+[`pytest-socket`](https://pypi.org/project/pytest-socket/) is a great plugin to prevent inadvertent Internet access.
 Straightforward to use and with a bunch of escape hatches for those rare cases when you do in fact need network access in your test code.

 ## Disk access